monurparlak/Edu_CPP_Examples/README.md

 Standard-Driven: Answers are backed by direct references to the latest C++23 standard, ensuring accuracy and up-to-date knowledge.

-Consistent & Clear: Uniform formatting across questions guarantees a smooth and structured learning experience.
+Consistent and Clear: Uniform formatting across questions guarantees a smooth and structured learning experience.

 Interview Ready: Sharpen your skills on nuanced topics like overload resolution, template specialization, object construction, and more — perfect for technical interviews.